Surviving restrictive firearms legislation

 There was a darker side to this as well, the unintended consequences of stiffer gun control laws were an increase in the popularity of the “militia” movement and of course, the Oklahoma City bombing was ostensibly motivated by this perceived attack on liberty and as revenge for the raids on Ruby Ridge and Waco.
 Don’t say I didn’t warn you… there are nut cases out there just waiting for an excuse, something to support their delusional craving for a violent revolution in the US.
 Pray they don’t get their way.

-So… now we have a President and media again rallying, in the wake of a tragedy, behind the traitorous banner of gun control with the same stupid, deliberately ignorant and factually inaccurate rhetoric.
-This, on the heels of almost 90 straight months of increases in firearms sales by a public who realizes that the government, far from being able to protect them, may actually be more interested in oppressing or enslaving them.
+So… now we have lawmakers and the media again rallying, in the wake of a tragedy, behind the traitorous banner of gun control with the same stupid, deliberately ignorant and factually inaccurate rhetoric.
 At least back in ’93 it was still technically illegal for the government to detain you indefinitely without trial, it was illegal for the president to order the assassination of US citizens, we weren’t spied on through our mobile devices, and we didn’t have aerial drones patrolling our own skies.

 More troublesome from the perspective of Liberty is the discussion of prohibiting persons under investigation by the FBI or on the “No Fly List” from owning or purchasing firearms.
 This is denial of rights without due process and is absolutely contrary to the 5th Amendment of the U.S. Constitution, which states: “…nor be deprived of life, liberty, or property, without due process of law.”
 The problem with such secret lists is that being under suspicion or investigation for a crime is not the same as being found guilty of a crime.
 No one knows how people get on such lists, since one need not have committed a crime to be added to the list.
 Since there is no way to prove oneself “not guilty” of a crime you haven’t been accused of or tried for, how does one get off such a list?
 This is a very slippery slope!
 What happens when other rights are denied because you are “under suspicion” or on a “no fly list?”
 I don’t know, such as the right to a speedy trial, the right to have legal counsel, the right not to self-incriminate, or not be subjected to excessive fines and cruel or unusual punishments?
 Members of our law-enforcement and military quite often state that they will not obey orders to disarm American citizens.
 Maybe so… but if we can create a special status, a Schrödinger’s Cat-like superposed meta-state of being simultaneously criminal and non-criminal, then how easy would it be to convince the enforcers that they are doing a public service by disarming “potential terrorists?”
 Peer pressure would do the rest, and if you are familiar with the “Milgram Experiment” you know how inclined people are to follow orders when they don’t feel personally responsible for the outcomes.
 The Department of Homeland Security’s 2009 report on “Rightwing Extremism,” is very illuminating in just who might be targeted for such special status, you remember… it was the document that basically said all military veterans, firearms enthusiasts, Libertarians, Republicans, Christians, and white people, had violent, anti-government tendencies.

 So… that’s the bad news… actually quite bad.
 So, what can you do about it?
-Well, I guess I’ve been fairly politically biased in this note already, so what the hell… call and write your representatives and senators and this November, you know what to do at the ballot box.
+Well, I guess I’ve been fairly politically biased in this note already, so what the hell… call and write your representatives and senators and you know what to do the next time you stand before the ballot box.
 In the meantime, buy your guns and ammo now.
 I realize that these are not inexpensive investments and usually people want to do their homework, but, don’t dilly dally.
 If you’re looking for my advice, here’s what I recommend:

-1. Buy a good rifle with at least 5 high-capacity magazines and 1000 rounds of quality ammunition.
+1. Buy a good rifle with at least 10 high-capacity magazines and 1000 (preferably more like 3-5000) rounds of quality ammunition.

 First choice: AR-15 with collapsible stock, 16-inch barrel in government or medium contour, preferably with a mid-length gas system and flat-top upper receiver.
 Avoid the 14.5″ barrels with permanently attached muzzle brakes or flash hiders, it hinders the adaptability and modularity of the rifle.
-A good red dot optic like an Aimpoint is probably a good idea.
+A good red dot optic like an Aimpoint or variable power low magnification optic like a Vortex Strikefire is probably a good idea.
 A basic rifle of this type with quality components and optic would probably run you about $1500 new, depending on manufacturer, options and accessories.